Postpartum Depression Is Not Your Fault

-The first thing to know is that postpartum depression (and all the other Perinatal Mood and Anxiety Disorders) is treatable.
-Your symptoms may feel paralyzing to you now, but they are temporary and you will feel better again.
+The first thing to know is that postpartum depression is treatable.
+Your symptoms may feel paralyzing to you now, but they are temporary, and you will feel better again.

-There are multiple ways to treat postpartum depression.
-Some women with mild to moderate symptoms are able to feel better on medication alone, while others can be treated with counseling alone.
-Yet, others find that a combination of medication and counseling will best meet their treatment needs, which research has shown is the best line of treatment.
+Some women with mild to moderate symptoms feel better on medication alone, while others can be treated with counseling alone.
+Yet, it’s a combination of both medication and counseling that has been found to be the best line of treatment.

 Think of your brain as an organ just as you would your heart or kidney.
 When depression is present it shows up as dysregulation (or an imbalance in your brain).
 Medication, such as an antidepressant, works with your brain’s chemistry to regulate things again.

 Medication isn’t a magical pill, rather it’s more like a tool.
-Similar to how we use medication to manage heart disease or diabetes, these “tools” can activate healing within the brain for those suffering with depression.
+Similar to how medication is used to manage heart disease or diabetes, these “tools” can activate healing within the brain to diminish depression symptoms.

-Often, the first place women go for medication is their obgyn.
-And while that’s a great first step, finding a doctor or psychiatrist who specializes in prescribing medication for managing postpartum depression (as well as prenatal and maternal depression) can be beneficial.
+Often, the first place women go for medication is their ob-gyn.
+That’s a great first step but finding a doctor or psychiatrist who specializes in prescribing medication for managing postpartum depression is most beneficial.

 Alternative Treatment Methods

-Complementary and alternative methods (or known as CAMs) are non-medical approaches to depression treatment and can be used as a single intervention if your postpartum depression symptoms are mild enough.
-Or, for most women, they are used as a supplemental method to enhance their postpartum depression treatment plan.
+Complementary and alternative methods (known as CAMs) are non-medical approaches to depression treatment and can be used as a single intervention if your postpartum depression symptoms are mild in nature.
+For most women, they are used as a supplemental method to enhance their postpartum depression treatment plan.

-Women may be compelled to try alternative treatment methods for a number of reasons: not wanting to deal with the possibility of medication side effects, valuing a holistic approach, or feeling a sense of empowerment by not using medication.
-Regardless of the reason, work with your doctor and counselor on finding the treatment that is best for you.
+Reasons for trying alternative methods may include: avoiding medication side effects, valuing a holistic lifestyle, and/or desiring medication-free treatment.
+Regardless of the reason, work with your doctor and counselor on finding the alternative treatment that is best for you.

-The exhaustion and stress related to being a new mother can overwhelm your central nervous system (the part of your body responsible for coping with stressful situations).
-So, by slowing down and regulating your breath, such as with yoga, your body has a chance to switch over from your worn out central nervous system to the parasympathetic nervous system (responsible for rest/relaxation and digestion).
+The exhaustion and stress that comes with new motherhood can overwhelm your central nervous system (the part of your body responsible for regulating stress).
+By slowing down and regulating your breath, such as with yoga, your body has a chance to switch over from your worn out sympathetic nervous system to the parasympathetic nervous system (responsible for rest/relaxation and digestion).

-Additionally, being a new mother means dealing with post-baby body changes.
-Yoga provides a gentle way to get moving again and connect with your new mom body.
+Additionally, being a new mother means dealing with post-pregnancy body changes.
+Yoga provides a gentle way to get moving and connect with your new mom body.